thelastpenguin/submit-ops-docker/README.md

 git clone git@github.com:ucsb-cs/submit.git
 git clone git@github.com:ucsb-cs/submit-ops-docker.git
 ```
- 2. cd into submit-ops-docker and generate the ssh keys
+ 2. cd into submit-ops-docker and generate the ssh keys (note that yes, you must actually be in the keys directory to make sure the files are output to the correct location)
 ```
+cd keys/
-sh keys/generate-keys.sh
+sh generate-keys.sh
 ```
  3. build the docker container
 ```